EdwinRou/atol/README.md

 **Author**: Martin Royer
 **Copyright**: INRIA

+Atol has been integrated in gudhi, see: https://gudhi.inria.fr/python/latest/_modules/gudhi/representations/vector_methods.html#Atol.

 # Description

 `atol` is a python package implementing an automatic measure vectorisation procedure for topological learning problems.
 It is based on the ATOL paper https://hal.archives-ouvertes.fr/hal-02296513.
 It contains a notebook with short usage demonstration 'atol-demo.ipynb'.
 Install with: